postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 Basic Auth is an authorization type that requires a verified username and password to grant access a data resource.

 To use Basic Auth:
-1. In the Authorization tab, select Basic Auth from the TYPE drop down menu.
+1. In the "Authorization" tab, select "Basic Auth" from the TYPE drop down menu.
 2. To set the authorization parameters for a request, enter your username and password.
 3. Click the **Send** button.